 One thing I should make clear is that Turkish proverbs are still in use in the modern day.
 You can hear in the politics or in the streets.
 So, it’s important to learn these proverbs in order to understand the language.

 Proverbs are famous sayings that express basic truths that are widely known by people.
-A proverb should be catchy and impressive so that people can keep saying it from one generation to another.
+A proverb should be catchy and impressive so that people can keep saying it from new-cone generation to another.

 The Turkish language is pretty rich in this sense.
 In this article, we will look at some Turkish proverbs and interpret their meanings.
 Also, English and Spanish proverbs will be mentioned and compared.